ceane/la/README.md

     * **Begin scaffolding out a decades long initative on eliminating global poverty.**
       * > I need a deeper awareness and understanding of the conditions of global poverty, microeconimics, conflict, healthcare & education in areas to combat this issue; along with this I'll need to network more.
 Poverty is most certainly the 21st Century's most prevalent issue, only in competition with environmentalism & sustainability, and key to solving poverty, especially in my own backyard in SF, one must understand that the problem or issue goes far beyond mental healthcare and/or finger pointing.
 Poverty stems from generations of economical, social & societal changes that pressure affected groups and regions, depriving many people of economic initiative, quality democratic systems, social good & awareness, education, longevity, nimble social & cultural mobility, and many more economic & social opportunities within wealthier communities.
     * **Begin figuring out what does a global healthcare system look like?**
       * > As billions of people are born in the 21st century and billions more age and live longer than the generations before them, how will they receive healthcare?
-Additionally the policies of the 21st century in healthcare that are being debated, refined & implemented on national scales may scale to supranational and/or scales.
+Additionally the policies of the 21st century in healthcare that are being debated, refined & implemented on national scales may scale to supranational and/or global scales.
+      * **Combat communicative diseases such as Malaria & other diseases such as HIV/AIDS**
     * **Advocate for connectivity globally.**
-    * **Combat communicative diseases & HIV/AIDS**
   - [ ] Brainstorm late 21st century & society
     * **Technological Singularity, 3 generations later**
       * Immortality